 - In 2016 Government proposed a draft bill on passive euthanasia for the first time called “The Medical Treatment of Terminally Ill Patients (Protection of Patients and Medical Practitioners) Bill”.

-- Time and again widely debated across the media after supreme court verdict on Aruna Shanbaug case.
+- Time and again widely debated across the media after the supreme court verdict on the Aruna Shanbaug case.